seizaku/coursecha/README.md

 ### Overview 💡

-**As our entry project for the "PSITS: Siklab - TechSolve" event,** Coursecha addresses the challenges faced by KidsWhoFarm volunteers in acquiring the necessary skills due to a lack of **structured and personalized learning resources**.
-We believe Coursecha has the potential to make a significant impact on the organization's mission and empower volunteers to become effective agents of change.
+**This is an entry project for the "PSITS: Siklab - TechSolve" event,** Coursecha addresses the challenges faced by people who want to get into farming in acquiring the necessary skills due to a lack of **structured and personalized learning resources**.
+We believe Coursecha has the potential to make a significant impact on Kids Who Farm's mission and empower young Filipinos to become effective agents of change.

 ### Features 🧭